Bertrand Herz and Yvette Lévy

 Bertrand Herz © Shoah Memorial / Michel Isaac.

-Yvette Lévy © Holocaust Memorial
+Yvette Lévy © Shoah Memorial

-FREE ENTRY ON RESERVATION
+FREE ENTRY UPON RESERVATION